Projective Fra\"{i}ss\'{e} limits and generalized Wa\.{z}ewski dendrites: Topological Graphs and Monotone Epimorphisms

-Our goal is to construct a large class of dendrites as projective \Fraisse limits of finite graphs.
-The following result from \cite{CR} will be crucial. \begin{thm}[ {\cite[Corollary 3.10+Observation 2.17]{CR}}] Let $\mathcal T$ be a projective \Fraisse family of trees with monotone epimorphisms, let $\G$ be its projective \Fraisse limit, then $\G$ is a dendrite.
-Moreover if $\G$ has a transitive set of edges, then $|\G |$ is a dendrite. \end{thm} Note that the hypotheses of Theorem \ref{thm: limit is dendrite} are satisfied by all projective \Fraisse families of trees that allow splitting edges.
-In particular they are satisfied by all projective \Fraisse families considered in the following sections.
-The following result from \cite{CR} will also be important.
+\begin{thm}[ {\cite[Corollary 3.11+Observation 2.16]{CR}}] Let $\mathcal T$ be a projective \Fraisse family of trees with monotone epimorphisms, let $\G$ be its projective \Fraisse limit, then $\G$ is a graph-dendrite.
+Moreover if $\G$ has a transitive set of edges, then $|\G |$ is a dendrite. \end{thm} \begin{proof} It is already proved in \cite[Proposition 2.1]{A_combinatorial_model} that $\mathbb{G}$ is connected and locally connected, and it is proved in \cite[Theorem 2.1]{A_combinatorial_model} that $|\mathbb{G}|$ is a Peano continuum (i.e. it is a locally connected compact connected space).

+Peano continua are arcwise connected \cite[Theorem 8.23]{Nadler}.
+It follows from Lemma \ref{thm: limit is arcwise connected} that $\mathbb G$ is arcwise connected (see also \cite[Proposition 3.10]{CR}), and it follows from Theorem \ref{thm: limit is unicoherent} that $\mathbb G$ is hereditarily unicoherent.
+The argument by contradiction can be used to show that $|\Bbb G|$ is hereditarily unicoherent whenever $\Bbb G$ is, which concludes the proof. \end{proof} Note that combining Lemma \ref{lemma: splitting implies prespace} and Theorem \ref{thm: limit is dendrite} we have that all projective \Fraisse families of trees with monotone maps that allow splitting edges have as limit a prespace whose topological realization is a dendrite.
+In particular this will be true for all projective \Fraisse families considered in the following sections.
+The result below, which is contained in \cite[Proposition 2.1]{A_combinatorial_model}, will also be important.